mohae/randchars/README.md

 For convenience, a thread-safe package level `Generator` is provided.

-This supports of the character set ranges supported by `randchars.Generator` an `randchars.Base64`.
+This supports of the character set ranges supported by `randchars.Generator` and `randchars.Base64`.

 ## License
 MIT Licensed.
 See the LICENSE file.